I’ve blasted out over 4,000 tweets over the past few years and I’ve often wondered about the types of responses my tweets generate.

 - RT’d (retweeted): The is the holy grail in Twitter responses.
 Your message or link is no longer just shared with your followers, but it’s now shared with all of the followers of the person who retweeted your message.

-There are three contributing factors the determine which response type your tweet generates:
+There are three contributing factors that determine which response type your tweet generates:

 - The quality of the headline in the tweet.
 A catchy headline that speaks to the reader is more likely to generate a favorable response.
 For more information on writing great Twitter headlines, visit copyblogger.com.